Skip to main content

 Rule 3301-35-08 | Non-chartered, non-tax supported school.

-A school that is not chartered or seeking a charter from the state board of education because of truly held religious beliefs shall annually certify in a report to the parents of its pupils that the school meets Ohio minimum standards for non-chartered, non-tax supported schools cited in paragraphs (A) to (G) of this rule.
-A copy of said report shall be filed with the Ohio department of education on or before the thirtieth of September of each year.
+(A) A nonchartered nonpublic school that is not seeking a charter from the department of education and workforce because of truly held religious beliefs shall annually certify in a report to the parents of its pupils that the school meets minimum education standards for non-chartered nonpublic schools as described in section 3301.0732 of the Revised Code.
+A copy of the report shall be filed with the department of education and workforce on or before the thirtieth day of September of each year.

 (1) The attendance report shall include the name, age, and place of residence of each pupil below eighteen years of age.

-(C) Teacher and administrator qualifications.
-Teachers and administrators shall have received a bachelor's degree or the equivalent thereof from a recognized college or university.
+(D) Teachers and administrators shall hold at least a bachelor's degree, or the equivalent, from a recognized college or university.

 (1) Language arts;